-USC Marshall MBAs have won the Golden Briefcase six years in a row.
-Since the winning streak began in 2009-10, Marshall MBAs have raised a total of more than $1 million for their chosen charities and volunteered more than 25,000 hours.
+USC Marshall MBAs have won the Golden Briefcase eight of the last nine years.
+Since the winning streak began in 2009-10, Marshall MBAs have raised a total of more than $1.2 million for their chosen charities and volunteered more than 30,000 hours.

 The Marshall Case Competition Program (MCCP) seeks to provide MBA students with the opportunity to enhance critical business and leadership skills, connect with potential employers, and put classroom learning in to practice.
 Each year Marshall is invited to compete in case competitions hosted by MBA programs around the country and world.
 In the 2015-2016 academic year, Marshall students competed in 18 case competitions, resulting in six first place and two second place finishes.

 Many of our new MBA students are coming to Los Angeles for the first time.
 We know that a move to Los Angeles can be intimidating – whether you are from Baltimore, Beijing or Bengaluru.

 Los Angeles is often classified as BIG, and it is true: The city is situated in a wide desert basin, surrounded by the San Gabriel Mountain range and divided by the Santa Monica Mountains.
 Los Angeles County has 81 miles (130 km) of coastline and altitudes ranging from nine feet (3 m) below sea level to 10,080 feet (3,068 m) above sea level atop Mt.
 San Antonio.

 Despite its size, Los Angeles feels much smaller, manageable and even intimate once you come to understand it.